 Other vitamins and minerals that reportedly promote skin healing include: bromelain (pineapple), grape seed extract, vitamin A, glucosamine, hyaluronic acid, and collagen supplements.

-Important Note: There are numerous supplements that should be discontinued in advance of surgery, particularly anti-coagulants like garlic, ginger and ginseng.
-Nothing above appears in the list of Medications to Avoid Before and After Surgery that my surgeon provided me with, however you are advised to speak with your surgeon to confirm that any supplements you add to your regimen prior to surgery are not problematic in this regard.
+There are many supplements that should be discontinued in advance of surgery, particularly anti-coagulants like garlic, ginger and ginseng.
+Nothing above appears in the list of Medications to Avoid Before and After Top Surgery, however any supplements you add to your regimen prior to surgery should be cleared by your surgeon first.

 Massage has applications both pre- and post-operatively.
 Manual Lymph Drainage (MLD) massage prepares and helps tissues to be in the best possible state before surgery.
 Even just two preoperative sessions can significantly improve wound healing and scar appearance.
 (Read more about post-operative massage below.)